AbdurazaaqMohammed/apk-modification/README.md

     * quickly separating APK with multiple to versions with individual libs to reduce size
     * support for writing custom scripts.

-* [APK Editor](https://t.me/WSTprojects/1509) - A very old app, maintained by WSTprojects.
-Supports decompilation and custom patches, but is quite slow nowadays.
-It is still fast for quickly modifying XML files, which is a paid feature in MT Manager and requires fully decompiling in APKTool M.
+* [APK Editor](https://t.me/WSTprojects/1509) - A very old app, some versions may be maintained by other developers.
+It supports decompilation and custom patches, but is quite slow and may not work on some modern apps.
 <li>
  <a href="https://github.com/iBotPeaches/Apktool">Apktool</a> - A tool for reverse engineering Android APK files.
 It can decompile and recompile APKs, allowing you to modify the code and resources of an app.
 It is a command-line tool and requires Java to be installed on your system.
 Some of its features include:
 <ul>